Latest Blog POsts

 where in the world am I?

-I am currently in Nepal serving in the Peace Corps.
+I am currently in Bhakunde Beshi, Nepal serving in the Peace Corps.
 My commitment is for two years and three months, so I will be done in April 2026, more than likely a much different person than the man writing this today.

 My American phone number doesn’t work here, so if you want to reach me, use WhatsApp, Instagram DMs, or interact with me in the comment section of this blog!